 Before Barbie went platinum blonde and traded up for a mega-mansion made from pink plastic, she was just like many of us city dwellers living it up in a modest apartment with minimal furnishings.
-Spotted at MoMA’s new exhibit, Century of the Child: Growing by Design, 1900–2000, this 1960s design is in fact Barbie’s first ever Dream House.
+Spotted at a MoMA exhibit a few years ago, Century of the Child: Growing by Design, 1900–2000, this 1960s design is in fact Barbie’s first ever Dream House.
 With its modern furniture and surprisingly efficient use of a small space (ok, so it doesn’t have a kitchen… or bathroom), it definitely caught our eye, and our curiosity for this relic was piqued — check out what we learned ahead.

 Barbie‘s first Dream House was designed in 1962 by Barbie’s creator Ruth Handler.
 The home was constructed entirely from cardboard and was designed in a flat-pack style so that little girls could be fold it up and carry it around anywhere like a suitcase.
 Amazingly, the tiny apartment took on the style of the day, incorporating a hi-fi TV, bed with bedside, sofa, coffee table, paintings, side chair with footstool and a sideboard, all in a hip minimalist form.
 This is a far cry from the Tudor-styled Dream Houses that followed years later, and continue on even to this day.